-Effective distribution makes for a profitable hospitality business.
-Whether you manage an independent hotel, bed-and-breakfast, vacation rental, or hostel, it’s absolutely critical to get your inventory in front of potential guests.
-After all, guests can’t book something they don’t find!
-That’s why a channel manager is a must-have for a strong distribution strategy that outs your inventory in front of the right guests.
+Effective hotel distribution is key to a profitable hospitality business.
+Whether you manage an independent hotel, B&B, vacation rental, or hostel, it’s critical to get your inventory in front of potential guests at all times.
+After all, travelers can’t book something they don’t find!

 How does it work?

-The channel manager connects directly into your Property Management System.
-It acts as the real-time shepherd of rate and availability data between your PMS and whichever channels you sell on.
+Your Channel Management software should connect directly to your PMS or reservation system.
+It acts as the real-time shepherd of room types, rates, and availability between your PMS and whichever channels you sell on.

-The best channel manager integrates with your existing property management technology without sacrificing functionality or speed.
-It pulls from a central pool of inventory that maps to existing rooms to provide real-time availability updates from/to the PMS.
-Each new reservation is delivered right into the PMS, without any manual intervention.
+The best channel managers integrate with your existing property management technology without sacrificing functionality or speed.
+They pull from a pooled inventory that maps to existing rooms to provide real-time availability updates from/to the PMS.
+Each new reservation or cancellation is delivered right into the PMS without any manual intervention.

 It’s all about consistency, efficiency, and revenue optimization.
-This trifecta can have a tremendous influence on the profitability of a given hospitality business.
-Here’s why.
+This trifecta can have a tremendous influence on the profitability of both large and small properties.
+Here’s why:

-- Consistency.
-Each distribution channel has its own user experience.
+- Each distribution channel has its own user experience.
 It can take up a lot of time to become familiar with each tool, which takes up precious minutes from management and increases training costs for new staff.
 With a channel manager, there’s a single portal for all channel management activities.
 Update rates and availability once, and distribute any changes everywhere.
-This consistency reduces the risk of overbooking while also giving consumers the confidence to book in their preferred channel.
+This consistency reduces the risk of overbooking while also giving guests the confidence to book in their preferred channel.
 When consumers see consistent fares, they feel comfortable booking at the fair and current rate.
 A win for the guest experience!

-- Revenue optimization.
-The final, most vital, reason to use a channel manager is that it can make you more money.
+- The final, most vital reason to use a channel manager is that it can help with revenue management.
 Fewer overbookings mean fewer related costs, to both a hotel’s reputation vis-a-vis bad reviews and paying to accommodate guests elsewhere.
-In addition, the best hotel channel managers put your hotel, bed-and-breakfast, or hostel in front of new guests.
-When doing channel management manually, it’s impossible to be everywhere you’d like.
-There’s just not enough time to research new channels, and then manage rates and availability across yet another platform.
-A channel manager offers new opportunities for exposure, which will increase occupancy and give you more pricing control and help with rate parity if such a policy applies to your property.
+In addition, the best hotel channel manager connects your property with new guests.
+When doing rate and inventory management manually, it’s impossible to be everywhere you’d like.
+There’s just not enough time to research new sales channels and then manage rates and availability across yet another platform.
+A channel manager offers new opportunities for exposure, which will increase occupancy, give you more pricing control and help with rate parity if such a policy applies to your property.

-There are four must-haves when selecting the best channel manager for your hotel.
+There are 4 must-haves when selecting the best channel manager for your hotel.
 If you’re looking for in-depth analysis, check out this complete guide to channel management technology.

-- Cost.
-Budget is always top-of-mind.
+- The budget is always top-of-mind.
 Each technology must serve a clear purpose with a compelling return on investment.
-Look for a channel manager that is directly integrated into a PMS (Hint: check out the channel manager included in Cloudbeds’ all-in-one suite).
+Most providers today charge a fixed monthly fee based on the property inventory.
 Commission-based or channel-based pricing gets complicated and costly.
-On the flip side, a “too good to be true” price is a warning sign that the channel manager may not be stable and reliable.
+On the flip side, a “too good to be true” price is a warning sign that the channel manager may not be stable.

-- Access.
-The channel manager should support your existing channels, as well as other channels you haven’t used before.
-The goal is to have your inventory accessible to all audiences, across mainstream OTAs, metasearch, and niche OTAs.
+- The channel manager should support your existing online distribution channels, as well as other channels you haven’t used before.
+The goal is to have your inventory accessible to all audiences across mainstream OTAs, metasearch, and niche OTAs.
 If you can easily test out new distribution channels with easy activation with a low time investment, even better!

-- Multi-Currency Support.
-Quality channel managers allow you to take control of your currency strategy and distribute to OTAs in whatever currency you desire.
+- Quality channel managers allow you to take control of your currency policy and distribute it to OTAs in whatever currency you desire.
 Booking.com in dollars, Expedia in Euros, and your own website in Kuwaiti Dinar?
-No problem – leading channel managers, like Cloudbeds, handle it all AND automatically updates rates multiple times per day and all conversions so your accounting is not affected.
+No problem – leading channel managers, like Cloudbeds, handle it all AND automatically update rates multiple times per day and all conversions, so your accounting is not affected.